 This four lesson programme challenges year 9-10 students to research a real-life situation within the food and fibre sectors.

-This fast paced three-week challenge is for teams of year 9 or 10 students with an interest in STEM or social science subjects.
-The challenge requires students to apply their subject knowledge and build a prototype solution to a real-life situation being faced by New Zealand’s food and fibre sectors.
+The Growing NZ Innovation Challenge requires students to apply their subject knowledge to design and build a prototype solution to a real-life situation faced by New Zealand’s food & fibre sectors.

 For students with an interest in STEM or social science subjects, the challenge is based on the principles of learning by doing, design thinking and industry engagement.
 It is the perfect mash up of the science, technology and social science subjects.

-The challenge can be done as a facilitated project with ‘live and online’ and classroom sessions, or as a standalone, fully teacher led, classroom project.
+The challenge can be done as a facilitated Innovation Challenge day for year 10 students, or as a teacher led classroom project.